verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

    ![enablecloneiso12.png](/public/enablecloneiso12.png)

-3. A success message displays if the utility successfully connects to the VergeIO system.
+3. A success message displays if the utility successfully connects to the VeregOS system.

    ![enablecloneiso13.png](/public/enablecloneiso13.png)